benvanik/elemental-forms/README-original.md

 Widgets are cheap to create and layout and using many widgets to get what you want is encouraged.
-A custom widget should typically not implement any layouting and drawing of sub-elements if it can be solved by wrapping a TBLayout and other existing widgets.
+A custom widget should typically not implement any layouting and drawing of sub-elements if it can be solved by wrapping a Layout and other existing widgets.

 Any widget may contain other widgets and may control into which sub-widget other